Skip to main content

 Best Activities in December

-Similan Islands Diving and Snorkeling
+Similan Islands diving and snorkeling day trips

-Phang Nga Bay Sea Kayaking
+Phang Nga Bay kayaking through limestone caves

 December Events & Festivals